Wednesday, 24 August 2011

 That film showed that sometimes circumstances can be such that even the gentle and kind person can become a killer.

 However, there is another more recent film about revenge that I had enjoyed very much.
 It was called "Khosla ka Ghosla" (The nest of Khosla, 2006, director Dibakar Banerjee).
 It was the story of the middle class Khosla family living in Delhi that puts all its savings to buy a piece of land where they want to build their dream house.
-However a cunning builder occupies their land, and wants lots of money to vacate their land.
+However a cunning builder occupies their land, and wants a lot of money to vacate their land.
 The young son of Khosla, planning to immigrate to USA, asks his friends in a drama company to help him and hatches out a perfect plan to trap the cunning builder.

 In our real lives, the corrupt and the crooked, hardly ever get punished.
 Rather, they seem to get awards and keep on accumulating wealth.
 Thus, a film like "Khosla ka Ghosla" that has a perfect plan for teaching a good lesson to the corrupt, is mentally satisfying.
 At least in our imaginations, we can get our revenge, not by fights and might, but just by the intelligence.